thosgood/this-weeks-finds/markdown/week8.md

 But what's really interesting is:

-Meta-Theorem: The above proposition is equivalent to the 4-color theorem.
+**Meta-Theorem.** The above proposition is equivalent to the 4-color theorem.
 Recall that this theorem says that any map on the plane may be colored with 4 colors in such a way that no two regions with the same color share a border (an edge).